Greenbrier Companies (GBX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the maker of railroad freight car equipment had lost 9.24% over the past month, lagging the Transportation sector's loss of 2.91% and the S&P 500's gain of 0.38% in that time.
+Heading into today, shares of the maker of railroad freight car equipment had lost 3.02% over the past month, outpacing the Transportation sector's loss of 3.22% and lagging the S&P 500's loss of 1.38% in that time.

 Investors will be hoping for strength from Greenbrier Companies as it approaches its next earnings release.
-On that day, Greenbrier Companies is projected to report earnings of $0.99 per share, which would represent year-over-year growth of 65%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.03 billion, up 8.12% from the prior-year quarter.
+On that day, Greenbrier Companies is projected to report earnings of $1.01 per share, which would represent year-over-year growth of 68.33%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.03 billion, up 8.12% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Greenbrier Companies.
+Investors should also note any recent changes to analyst estimates for Greenbrier Companies.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Greenbrier Companies currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.05% higher within the past month.
+Greenbrier Companies is currently a Zacks Rank #1 (Strong Buy).

-Investors should also note Greenbrier Companies's current valuation metrics, including its Forward P/E ratio of 10.99.
-Its industry sports an average Forward P/E of 10.34, so we one might conclude that Greenbrier Companies is trading at a premium comparatively.
+Investors should also note Greenbrier Companies's current valuation metrics, including its Forward P/E ratio of 11.32.
+This represents a premium compared to its industry's average Forward P/E of 10.28.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.